johnkeates/hibernate-filemaker-dialect/README.md

 > fmjdbc.jar

-I've tested this implemntation with the driver versions provided with FileMaker 12~17 and aparently all worked identically (fine)
+I've tested this implementation with the driver versions provided with FileMaker 12~17 and aparently all worked identically (fine)

 I do not know any available Maven repo to date (added a todo to fix this).